 It was my first time to see a toilet like that.
 At first, it was uncomfortable to use it because we don’t usually have [a toilet] like that in the city.
 I also had a realization when they explained to us that the waste I thought I’m making is useless and can’t be used.
 But I saw that they are using [our human waste] there as fertilizer and then I conditioned myself to see that my waste was indeed my “contribution” or as they called it there, ambag (contribution in Tagalog).

 She shared that most of her companions during the trip could not comfortably adjust to the different style of toilet, but that it was important to change the way you think so that one’s personal impact on the earth would be minimized.
 She learned that instead of just utilizing the environment as a resource, she too could contribute back.
 Informant L added the details that during his experience at Sakahang Lilok, he learned that “human waste is the number one source of element that can be used as a fertilizer.
 After 6 months, human waste does not smell anymore.”
-Related to the interview responses about the Composting Toilet at the Lilok farm, Informant B also shared that he could tell that the people at the farm loved nature, even in the act of bathing; the farm conserves rainwater by that collecting and storing rainwater for use at the showers and sinks.
+Related to the interview responses about the Composting Toilet at the Lilok farm, Informant B also shared that he could tell that the people at the farm loved nature, even in the act of bathing; the farm conserves rainwater by collecting and storing rainwater for use at the showers and sinks.

 Returning back to the basics of simple living was a new, but positive experience for many of the informants when they visited.
 A few informants shared that their experience at Sakahang Lilok was very unique as they ate many simple foods that did not typically eat in Manila, such as meals with no meats and lots of vegetables.
 They pointed out that the prepared foods for the meals did not have Magic Sarap (a commonly used MSG-based seasoning).
 Informant O said that during his time at Sakahang Lilok,